StyraInc/rego-style-guide/README.md

 # Rego Style Guide

-Given the general purpose nature of Open Policy Agent (OPA) — and the versatility of the Rego language — there is often more ways than one to express what one wants to accomplish.
-Additionally, the Rego language has seen countless of improvements over the years, whether in the form of new features, built-in functions or language constructs.
+Given the general purpose nature of Open Policy Agent (OPA) — and the versatility of the Rego language — there is often more than one way to express what one wants to accomplish.
+Additionally, the Rego language has seen countless improvements over the years, whether in the form of new features, built-in functions, or language constructs.
 While it's "easy" to add things, great care needs to be taken with how to deal with _existing_ features and constructs.
-With a strong commitment to backwards compatibility, new features in OPA tend to live in parallell with older ones rather than replacing them entirely.
+With a strong commitment to backwards compatibility, new features in OPA tend to live in parallel with older ones rather than replacing them entirely.
 Other times, patterns emerge out of experience, and some constructs prove to simply work really well over time.